Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis: Convergence to the fine-scale solution

 This bound decomposes into two terms corresponding to distinct error sources.
 The first term captures the error from interpolating approximate values \(x_{s+1}=x^*_{s+1}+\delta\) rather than exact values \(x^*_{s+1}\).
 The second term captures the linear interpolation error as in \cref{lem-exact-interpolation}.

-\subsection{Greedy Multiscale}
+\subsection{Greedy multiscale}

 We use the following approach to show convergence of the greedy multiscale algorithm described in \cref{alg-greedy-multiscale}.
-At each scale \(s\), we use the iterate convergence (\cref{def-iterate-convergence}) to bound the error between our iterate \(x_s^{K_s}\) and the solution \(x_s^*\) at that scale.
-Then we use the inexact interpolation lemma (\cref{lem-inexact-interpolation}) to bound the error between our iterate \(x_s^{K_s}\) and interpolation \(\interp{x}_S^{K_S}\).
-This interpolated iterate becomes the initialization \(x_{S-1}^0=\interp{x}_S^{K_S}\) at the next finest scale.
+At each scale \(s\), the iterate convergence (\cref{def-iterate-convergence}) bounds the error between the interpolated iterate \(\interp{x}_s^{K_s}\), which becomes the initialization $x^0_{s-1}=\interp{x}^{K_s}_s$ at the next finer scale, and the solution at that finer scale.
+Recursing from $s=S$ down to $s=1$ yields the following bound.

 \begin{theorem}[Greedy Multiscale Error Bound] \hypertarget{thm-greedy-multiscale-descent-error}{} Let \(q\) denote the rate of convergence of an algorithm applied to a loss function \(\tilde{\mathcal{L}}\), let \(\lipschitz{f^*}\) be the Lipschitz constant of the solution function \(f^*\), and let \(S\) denote the coarsest scale.
 The greedy multiscale method in \cref{alg-greedy-multiscale} returns iterate \(x_1^{K_1}\) at the finest scale satisfying